-- 4 When considering an associated namespace, the lookup is the same as the lookup performed when the associated namespace is used as a qualifier (3.4.3.2) except that: - Any using-directive s in the associated namespace are ignored. - Any namespace-scope friend functions declared in associated classes are visible within their respective namespaces even if they are not visible during an ordinary lookup (11.4). - Any function that does not have a parameter type of (possibly cv-qualified) T or accessible base of T, pointer to T or accessible base of T, or reference to T or accessible base of T, in the parameter position of T, is ignored.
+- 4 When considering an associated namespace, the lookup is the same as the lookup performed when the associated namespace is used as a qualifier (3.4.3.2) except that: - Any using-directive s in the associated namespace are ignored. - Any namespace-scope friend functions declared in associated classes are visible within their respective namespaces even if they are not visible during an ordinary lookup (11.4). - Any function that does not have a parameter type of (possibly cv-qualified) T or accessible base of T, array of T, or reference to T or accessible base of T, in the parameter position of T, is ignored.